 Liberty Station Real Estate Guide

-Liberty Station inventory is limited and unusually specific.
-Value depends on HOA structure, parking, outdoor space, building condition, proximity to parks, shops, arts uses, bay access, airport/downtown routes, and whether the buyer accepts a mixed-use setting rather than a traditional single-family neighborhood.
+Inventory here is limited and unusually specific: value depends on the HOA structure, the parking, the outdoor space, the building condition, the proximity to the parks and shops and arts uses, the bay access, the airport and downtown convenience — and whether the buyer genuinely accepts a mixed-use setting over a traditional single-family neighborhood.

 Liberty Station FAQ